-Broadcom MASTERS® (Math, Applied Science, Technology and Engineering as Rising Stars), is a program of Society for Science &the Public, and is the premier U.S. and international middle school science and engineering fair competition.
-It provides an annual forum to spotlight the achievements of middle school students, their school and teachers, and offers a $25,000 top award.
+Broadcom MASTERS® (Math, Applied Science, Technology and Engineering as Rising Stars), is a program of Society for Science & the Public.
+It conducts a middle school science and engineering fair competition offering a $25,000 top award.

 FIRST Robotics Competition is an international high school robotics competition run by FIRST (For Inspiration and Recognition of Science and Technology).
 It challenges teams of 25 students (grades 9-12) or more to raise funds, design a team "brand," hone teamwork skills, and build and program a robot to perform prescribed tasks against a field of competitors.